- Consolidated Notes

 The breakdown of revenues by region is based on the location of the company recording the revenues.

-Other operating income of TEUR 62 (previous year: TEUR 65) mainly includes compensation in kind from employee meals, revenue from the sale of IT hardware, and income relating to other periods.
+Other operating income of TEUR 118 (previous year: TEUR 62) mainly includes compensation in kind from employee meals, revenue from the sale of IT hardware, income relating to other periods and an insurance compensation.

 Personnel expenses consisted of the following: